saifobeidat/saifobeidat.com/content/blog/nuxt3-avoid-extra-client-requests.md

 ---
-title: "Nuxt3: How we eliminated extra 10 API requests on a single page using $fetch and Pinia"
+title: "Nuxt3: How we eliminated extra 10 Client API requests on a single page using $fetch and Pinia"
 description: "Discover how we reduced 10 extra API requests in our Nuxt3 app by using $fetch and Pinia.
 Learn our approach and solutions"
 date: Tuesday, July 4, 2024